risq/investigator/README.md

 ##### `agent.resolve(data [, data])` -> `Agent`
 Resolves an **async** agent.
 Log data parameters under the given agent node, as a success.
 Returns the same agent (so it can be chained).

-An async agent can only be resolvded or rejected once.
+An async agent can only be resolved or rejected once.

 ##### `agent.reject(data [, data])` -> `Agent`
 Resolves an **async** agent.
 Log data parameters under the given agent node, as an error.
 Returns the same agent (so it can be chained).

-An async agent can only be resolvded or rejected once.
+An async agent can only be resolved or rejected once.

 ## Contributing
 Feel free to contribute !
 Issues and pull requests are highly welcomed and appreciated.